-As part of the application process, the following documents should be uploaded through Je-S and labelled accordingly.
-Any documents not listed, such as CVs, extra results, list of publications etc. will be returned to the lead applicant for removal.
+All applications should be made via the Joint Electronic submission (Je-S) platform.
+Je-S is a web based system which allows you to enter information about the project overview, investigators and project finances.
+The required documents (listed below) should be uploaded through Je-S, and labelled accordingly.
+Any documents not listed, such as CVs, extra results, list of publications etc. will be removed and not sent for review.

 - Je-S pro forma

 - Six page case for support (Mandatory)

 - One page Gantt chart (Mandatory)

-- Data management plan (Mandatory)

-- Letter of Support from Technology Transfer Office (Mandatory)

-- Letters of Support from organisations interested in the project (Recommended)

-- Letter of Support from each Project Partner (If necessary) - Covering Letter (Optional.
+- Data management plan (Mandatory) - Letter of Support from Technology Transfer Office (Mandatory) - Letters of Support from organisations interested in the project (Recommended) - Letter of Support from each Project Partner (If necessary) - Covering Letter (Optional.
 Please note, cover letters will not been seen by external reviewers/the panel) - Other (Optional.
 Please note, any document uploaded under "other" will not be seen by external reviewers or the panel)